One of the worst things that can happen to you as a website owner is to break the law.

 - Privacy Policy: Google, etc.

-You can either create a new page for each legal form you want added to your site, then paste the content from the templates into your web pages and publish or upload the pages to your web server as described earlier.
+You can either create a new page on your website for every legal form you want added to your site, then paste the content from the templates into your web pages and publish or upload these to your web server as previously described.

 WordPress Legal Page Plugins